Kuferl/SceneSwitcher/README.md

 # Scene Switcher

-This electron app allows you to automatically swap scenes depending on your League of Legends status (ingame or in queue)
+This electron app allows you to automatically swap scenes in Streamlabs OBS depending on your League of Legends status (ingame or in queue).

-## Getting Started

-Simply download the latest release, unpack the zip and start the executeable.

 ### Prerequisites

-You will also need to allow remote control in your Slobs.
+You will need to allow remote control in your Streamlabs OBS.

 ```
 run Streamlabs-OBS with `--adv-settings` parameter